Generated canyon and evergreen river scene representing Idaho's South Fork Clearwater River, not an exact location photo

 Not safely.
 Resident-fish planning is one thing, but salmon and steelhead seasons require separate live-rule checks and can change the legal picture.

-Where should I start if I have never fished the corridor?+
+Where should I start if I have never fished the area?

 Use one named Highway 14 access point such as South Fork Campground or Johns Creek, fish it well, and let flow and clarity decide whether you expand the day.